PSPDFKit/Cordova-iOS/README.md

     search(query, [animated]);

 This method triggers a search for the specified query text.
 The optional animated argument determines if the search should be animated (if omitted, the search will not be animated).

+    saveChangedAnnotations(callback(error));

+This method saves any changed annotations in the current or last opened document.
+On success the error callback parameter will be null, on failure it will be an object containing an error domain, code, and (possibly) a description and reason.

     setOptions(options);